The Overhead Triceps Extension

 For this exercise, you will need either one heavier dumbbell or two lighter dumbbells.
 Keep reading for the rope and barbell variations!

-1. With your elbows tucked in and your arms close to your head, slowly lower the weight until your elbows and forearms make a 90-degree angle.
+a) With your elbows tucked in and your arms close to your head, slowly lower the weight until your elbows and forearms make a 90-degree angle.
 Keep your upper arms still and allow your forearms to move freely.
-Breathe in on the way down!

-2. Next, use your triceps to drive the dumbbells upwards in a controlled fashion to the starting position.
-Breathe out on the way up!
+b) Next, use your triceps to drive the dumbbells upwards in a controlled fashion to the starting position.

 To start, choose a relatively light weight for this exercise.
 Instead of trying to lift a one hundred-pound dumbbell, focus on maximizing time under tension for the triceps muscle.
 Complete 3-4 sets of 10-15 reps during your triceps workout.